Charuhasan: Early life

 Charuhasan was born on 5 January 1931 to lawyer and Indian independence activist D. Srinivasan and his wife Rajalakshmi.
 He was the eldest son of the couple and more than twenty-three years older than his youngest brother Kamal Haasan.

 Charuhasan had a different schooling to other children his age; due to an accident he was unable to attend school for the first few years of his life and had a private tutor give him a basic education.
 He was directly admitted to fifth grade at the age of nine.
 In 1949, Charuhasan joined the Raja Lakhamgouda Law College in Belgaum and qualified as a lawyer in 1951.

 Charuhasan practised law from 1951 to 1981.
 As lawyer, Charuhasan appeared in many high-profile cases, even representing U. Muthuramalingam Thevar in the Immanuvel Sekaran murder case.
 During this period, he was influenced by the rationalist philosophy of Periyar E. V. Ramasamy.
 Periyar even referred to Charuhasan as his sishyan (disciple).

 In the film industry

 Charuhasan was interested in movies since childhood.
 During the late 1940s, he used to watch two foreign films a day.
 When his younger brother, Kamal Hasan, started acting in movies as a child actor, Charuhasan was his caretaker.
-Charuhasan eventually made his debut in 1979 Tamil film Uthiripookkal directed by Mahendran which was based on a short story by Pudhumaipithan.
-Since then, he has acted in more than 120 films often playing supporting or antagonistic roles, his most important movies being Vedham Pudhithu, Tabarana Kathe and Thalapathi.
+Charuhasan eventually made his debut in the 1979 Tamil film Uthiripookkal directed by Mahendran which was based on a short story by Pudhumaipithan.
+Since then, he has acted in more than 120 films, often playing supporting or antagonistic roles, his most important movies being Vedham Pudhithu, Tabarana Kathe and Thalapathi.
 He has also directed two films, IPC 215 and Puthiya Sangammam.

 Personal life

-Charuhasan is married to Komalam since 1953 and has three daughters Nandhini, Subhasini and Suhasini.
+Charuhasan is married to Komalam since 1953.
+They have three daughters: Nandhini, Subhashini and Suhasini.
 Suhasini is an actress and married to film director Mani Ratnam.